 - 2 tsp salt or fish sauce (patis)

 - 1 tsp cooking oil

-- Remove the gills and innards of Bangus but do not the scales.
-Using a scissor or knife cut the fins and tails.
-Wash fish thoroughly drain and slice diagonally.
+- Remove the gills and innards of the bangus, but not the scales.
+Using a scissor or knife, cut the fins and tails.
+Wash fish thoroughly, drain, and slice diagonally.

-- In a casserole place the garlic, onion, and ginger.
+- In a casserole, put in the garlic, onion, and ginger.

-- Arrange sliced Bangus, add water, vinegar, salt, peppercorn and cooking oil.
+- Arrange sliced bangus, and add water, vinegar, salt, peppercorn, and cooking oil.